 If you already have blinds or shades in your room, a pretty little valance is an easy way to add a bit of color and style to your window treatment.
-Our pleated valance tutorial finishes at 44", which is a great standard width, but the clever panel construction means it's easy to add or remove inches to make the valance larger or smaller.
-This is just one of the eight projects in our new Storybook Lil' Boy's Room Series sponsored by Moda Fabrics and featuring the nostalgic Lil' Rascals collection by Chloe's Closet .
-We designed the room for a boy, but the tutorials can cross over into all kinds of applications.
+Our pleated valance tutorial finishes at 44", which is a great standard width, but the clever panel construction means it's easy to add or remove inches to make the valance wider or narrower.

 To be perfectly honest, I hate to cover up my windows.
 Staring out into the world is one of my favorite pastimes.
-But, I also realize you need a little privacy and some protection from the sun; plus, the softness of curtains and drapes adds a distinct coziness to a room.
-For our Nature Brights Kitchen, we chose a design that captures the freshness of a spring day and sweeps it into the room.
-In true Sew4Home fashion, our tab-top curtains are easy to make.
+But, I also realize you need a little privacy and some protection from the sun.
+And, the softness of curtains and drapes adds a distinct coziness to a room.
+Okay -- window coverings win!
+In true Sew4Home fashion, these pretty tab-top curtains are very easy to make.
 Clever seaming gives you fully lined, finished panels with no visible stitching on the sides.
 And, we go through all the equations needed to figure out the correct width and height for your windows.